Neural Machine Translation in Linear Time: Neural Translation Model

 \subsection{Desiderata}

-Beyond these basic properties the definition of a neural translation model does not determine a unique neural architecture, so we aim at identifying some desiderata. (i) The running time of the network should be \emph{linear} in the length of the source and target strings.
-This is more pressing the longer the strings or when using characters as tokens.
-The use of operations that run \emph{in parallel} along the sequence length can also be beneficial for reducing computation time. (ii) The size of the source representation should be linear in the length of the source string, i.e. it should be \emph{resolution preserving}, and not have constant size.
+Beyond these basic properties the definition of a neural translation model does not determine a unique neural architecture, so we aim at identifying some desiderata.

+First, the running time of the network should be \emph{linear} in the length of the source and target strings.
+This ensures that the model is scalable to longer strings, which is the case when using characters as tokens.

+The use of operations that run \emph{in parallel} along the sequence length can also be beneficial for reducing computation time.

+Second, the size of the source representation should be linear in the length of the source string, i.e. it should be \emph{resolution preserving}, and not have constant size.
 This is to avoid burdening the model with an additional memorization step before translation.
 In more general terms, the size of a representation should be proportional to the amount of information it represents or predicts.

-A related desideratum concerns the path traversed by forward and backward signals in the network between a (source or target) input token and a predicted output token.
-Shorter paths whose length is decoupled from the sequence distance between the two tokens have the potential to better propagate the signals \citep{chapter-gradient-flow-2001} and to let the network learn long-range dependencies more easily.
+Third, the path traversed by forward and backward signals in the network (between input and ouput tokens) should be short.
+Shorter paths whose length is largely decoupled from the sequence distance between the two tokens have the potential to better propagate the signals \citep{chapter-gradient-flow-2001} and to let the network learn long-range dependencies more easily.